 “Retrieval” as a Noun Alternative

-For example, “The retrieval of the documents will be done tomorrow” can replace “The pickup of the documents will be done tomorrow.”
+As when you say, “The retrieval of the documents will be done tomorrow,” you would replace it with “The pickup of the documents will be done tomorrow.”

-It’s particularly useful when referring to something being brought back or recovered, often from storage or a location where it has been left.
+This comes in particularly useful in referring to something being brought back or recovered, usually from a store or some place where it has been left.

 “Haul” for a Physical Action

-For example, “I’ll need to haul these boxes to the car” works as a more physical, effort-filled synonym for pickup when you’re transporting something over a short distance.
+For example, “I’ll need to haul these boxes to the car” acts as a physical, effort-filled synonym for pickup when the distance over which something is moved is small.
+Slightly more literal than the average pickup, haul is a better word for something larger and heavier.

 Context Determines the Best Choice